You would think the purpose of a thank you letter is to thank your donors, but way too many of them have barely an ounce of gratitude.

 I love it when a nonprofit sends a handwritten thank you note.
 This is a rare occurrence, so if you do this, your thank you note will stand out in your donor’s mailbox.

 Handwritten notes are great in many ways, but one advantage is you don’t have to write that much and it shouldn’t take too long.
 How to Write 3 Minute Thank You Notes

-Thank you so much for upgrading your gift to $50.
-This will help us serve more students in our afterschool program.
-We’re so happy you’ve been a donor these past three years.
+Thank you so much for upgrading your gift to $75.
+This will help us serve more families at the Parkside Community Food Bank.
+We’re so happy you’ve been a donor these past five years.

 Again, you want to get a team together for a thankathon.
 This is a great thing for your board to do.
 You may need to do a short training first.
 6 Keys to Rock Thank You Calls and Retain More Donors Here’s a sample phone script.